 2. Seek out support

 Quitting is hard and there is no shame in seeking personal support – in fact, this can increase your chances of quitting successfully.
-Two recent, high quality systematic reviews show that ‘behavioural support’ such as talking to medical professionals, one-on-one or group counseling, and receiving customized resource materials can encourage people to quit smoking.
+Two high quality systematic reviews show that ‘behavioural support’ such as talking to medical professionals, one-on-one or group counseling, and receiving customized resource materials can encourage people to quit smoking.
 The more regular and intense the support, the more likely participants were to still be non-smokers six months after quitting (4;5).

 Telephone quit lines – especially those with call-back counselling – may also provide the support you need to quit (6).

 3. Try nicotine replacement options

 Nicotine is a powerful addiction and there are medication which can help you overcome it.
 Two systematic reviews measured nicotine replacement therapy (including nicotine patch or gum) and other drugs such as bupropion (e.g. Wellbutrin®, Zyban®) to help people quit smoking (4;5).
 Compared to the control group (who received minimal support only) participants taking nicotine replacements were more likely to quit successfully.
 In fact, all licensed forms of NRT, from patches to sprays to tablets, can help increase the chances of quitting in people who make a quit attempt (7).

 Can smokers be helped to reduce the harm caused by cigarette smoking by smoking fewer cigarettes or using different tobacco products (8)?

 Different doses, durations and modes of delivery of nicotine replacement therapy for smoking cessation (9).

 This approach is not for everyone: side effects of some drugs include increased risk of heart problems.
 Consult your doctor to find out if this type of strategy is right for you.

 4. If one strategy is good, two or more is better!